 Amphitheatres (and not temples or mausoleums) are the most characteristic monuments of Roman architecture and their presence in many towns of Gaul testifies to the development of a busy urban society.
 Early Christian sources associated them with the blood of the martyrs and with a secular way of living, but those in some towns of Gaul most likely housed only fights against bears of the Pyrenees or bulls and public executions of criminals; gladiatorial combats entailing a high-rate of deaths were a rare event.

 Southern France is rich in large Roman monuments which were designed according to traditional patterns; in this respect the regions of France which are covered in this section and Belgium do not offer such a wide assortment, but they do have some interesting buildings.
 Tour de Vésone and the Temple to Janus at Autun, strike the viewer for their vertical thrust.
 Tour de Vésone was the cella of a temple dedicated to Vesunna, a local goddess after whom the town was named.
 Its design was probably based on that of the Pantheon because we know that the cella was preceded by a portico.
 It was turned into a defensive tower and this prevented its dismantling to reuse its materials.
 The monument was visited in 1845 by Prosper Merimée (1803-1870), a French writer who at the time was Inspector-General of Historical Monuments, who took the first steps for its conservation.
-We owe to him and to Alexandre de Laborde (1773-1842) the first detailed descriptions of the monuments of France.
+We owe to him and to Alexandre de Laborde (1773-1842) the first detailed descriptions of the historical monuments of France.

 The image used as background for this page shows a head of Juno at the Gallo-Roman Museum of Vesunna near Tour de Vésone.